She’s the prettiest little thing. And tiny. And I feel like a complete heel when she miaows at me so adorably.

 Cats being the god like and contrary creatures they are, no single plant on its own will be the perfect DIY cat repellent solution but a combination of cat repellent fragrances plus thorny plants used with a bit of imagination – in conjunction with a good water pistol – can keep the cats away.

 Give these a go and do let me know how you get on.
-And if you found these tips help please share with friends and check out these other non-toxic gardening posts :
+If you found them help please share with friends.